jokello1/personal-journaling-app/Documentation/Technical_Decision_Log.md

-I'll analyze the technical decisions in this journal application implementation.
-Here are 5 key technical decisions:

 1. React Query for State Management and Data Fetching
    - Used `useQuery` hook for efficient data fetching and caching
    - Benefits: